top of page

 Loon Lake, WA 99148

 Lorinda Travis was appointed postmaster for the Loon Lake Post Office on November 10, 1984.
-The position was perfect for her; she was interested in people and curious about the history of Loon Lake, Deer Lake, and surrounding area.
-She asked a lot of questions and received a lot of answers about who, what, where and when.
+The position was perfect for her; she was interested in people and curious about the history of Loon Lake, Deer Lake, and the surrounding area.
+She asked a lot of questions and received a lot of answers about who, what, where, and when.

-Two events were coming up: the state centennial, 1989 and the town centennial, 1991.
+Two events were coming up: the state centennial, 1989, and the town centennial, 1991.
 Perfect time to put together a photo display of the history of Loon Lake!
-Inez, Gail, Agnes and others shared their memories and photos with us and that was the beginning of our photo collection.
+Inez, Gail, Agnes, and others shared their memories and photos with us and that was the beginning of our photo collection.

 A new, much larger Loon Lake grade school was in the planning stage.
 It would be built just north of the two-room brick schoolhouse.
 Lorinda worked to get the old schoolhouse, built in 1929, on the National Register of Historic Places, working with Michael Warner and SueLani Madsen, doing the paperwork needed.
 The nomination was accepted in May 1992.